minio/mc/docs/minio-client-complete-guide.md

 ### Command `rb`
 `rb` command removes a bucket and all its contents on an object storage.
 On a filesystem, it behaves like `rmdir` command.

 Note that when a bucket is removed all policies associated with the bucket will also be removed.
-If you would like to just empty the objects in a bucket use `rm` command
+All objects versions will be removed as well.
+If you would like to just empty the objects in a bucket use `rm` command.

 ```
 USAGE:
    mc rb [FLAGS] TARGET [TARGET...]

 FLAGS:
-  --force                       allow a recursive remove operation
+  --force                       allow a recursive remove operation with all objects versions
   --dangerous                   allow site-wide removal of objects
   --help, -h                    show help